 When using 3D software to design a basement remodel, remember that it is merely a visualization, not actual floor plans.
 Although you can be very accurate with this software, scaling it to almost exact dimensions, there are too many other factors that are not being considered.

-If you take a 3D render of a basement design to a contractor or builder, you are only asking for trouble.
+If you take a 3D rendering of a basement design to a contractor or builder, you are only asking for trouble.
 Use them only for visualization and to give you an idea of what your finished basement will look like.
 Never depend on these images to be an exact model of the finished product.

 Considering a Budget